eddiesosera/Term-4-Group-2---Project/README.md

 ![Banner][banner]

-CodeGenius is a robust and fully-developed Full MERN Stack Application that serves as a dynamic platform for fostering collaboration between students and lecturers.
+CodeGenius is a robust MERN Stack Question-and-Answer forum that serves as a dynamic platform for fostering collaboration between students and lecturers.
 With a focus on facilitating the exchange of development-specific knowledge and expertise, CodeGenius empowers users to post questions, provide answers, and engage in a rich learning environment.

 ## Table of Contents